dillonforrest/startup/_posts/2014-11-19-should-you-freelance-while-starting-a-company.md

 # Freelancing is a slippery slope back to employment

-My buddy Dustin Oliver shared a story with me today.
+My buddy <a href="https://twitter.com/DustinWOliver" target="_blank">Dustin Oliver</a> shared a story with me today.
 He has two friends who attempted to start a company together.
 Let's call them Eddie and Christine.
 Eddie is a bright designer/front-end guy, and Christine is a bright front-end/back-end girl.
-That's a powerfully technical founding team.
+That's a solidly technical founding team.

 They both quit their jobs to work on their startup attempt full-time.
-But, to pay bills, they did consulting while also running their company.
+But, to pay bills, they did consulting while also launching their company.

 The most lucrative consulting gigs were with the biggest clients.
 So they took contracts with the biggest clients.
 However, bigger clients have not just deeper pockets, but also bigger demands.

 Both Eddie and Christine ended up spending all their time consulting.
 None of their work went into their own business.

 Five months later, Eddie and Christine ended up throwing in the towel.
 They went their separate ways and got full-time jobs at separate companies.
+Their startup attempt became a lengthy transition between jobs.

 # Freelancing is not the correct method to receive money